jperryhouts/Tangler/README.md

 ## Testing

-Code coverage is still pretty sparse, but there are a handful of unit tests for some of the simple data manipulation functions.
+Test coverage is still pretty sparse, but there are a handful of unit tests for some of the simple data manipulation functions.
 They can be run with pytest.

 ```bash
 python -m pytest tangler/